SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/THEORY.md

 ### Runge-Kutta (RK4) Method

+RK4 is a fourth-order method that evaluates acceleration and velocity at multiple intermediate points, improving both accuracy and energy conservation.
-Four intermediate steps are calculated and their weighted average is used to more-accurately determine the successive positions and velocities.
+Four intermediate estimates are calculated, and a weighted average is used to more-accurately determine the successive positions and velocities.

 Startpoint gradients:
 - $k_{1x} = v_{x0} dt$